 Further particle growth via agglomeration can be described quantitatively via the fractal dimension D_f of the particles (Table 1) (Eggersdorfer and Pratsinis, 2012; Olszok et al., 2021).
-D_f values between 1.67 ± 0.07 and 1.76 ± 0.05 were determined for the four metals from TEM micrographs using box counting analysis.(Pashminehazar et al., 2019) These values are in good agreement with the literature for diffusion limited cluster-cluster aggregation of 1.77 ± 0.03.(Eggersdorfer and Pratsinis, 2012) This matches the findings of a previous study (Olszok et al., 2021) stating that spark generated aerosol particles are formed via diffusion limited cluster-cluster aggregation.
-Agglomerate morphologies align with NP structures found in previous publications.
-(Debecker et al., 2024; Tabrizi et al., 2010).
+D_f values between 1.67 ± 0.07 and 1.76 ± 0.05 were determined for the four metals from TEM micrographs using box counting analysis.(Pashminehazar et al., 2019) These values are in good agreement with the literature for diffusion limited cluster-cluster aggregation of 1.77 ± 0.03 .(Eggersdorfer and Pratsinis, 2012) This matches the findings of a previous study (Olszok et al., 2021) stating that spark generated aerosol particles are formed via diffusion limited cluster-cluster aggregation.
+Agglomerate morphologies align with NP structures found in previous publications (Debecker et al., 2024; Tabrizi et al., 2010).

-31.1.2 Particle losses within the spark generator
+3.1.2 Particle losses within the spark generator

 Particle losses inside the spark generator were estimated for all four metals by comparing the mass of metal NPs collected on a filter for 6h immediately after the SDG with the mass that was ablated from both electrodes during the collection (Table 2).
 The electrode mass loss is lowest for Cu with 17 μmol and goes up to 82.5 μmol for Ni.
 The particle mass collected on filters ranges between 5 μmol (Au and Cu) and 37 μmol (Ni).
 Particle losses within the spark generator are substantial and range between 54% (Ni) up to 91% (Au).
-The majority of the losses can be attributed to losses immediately after NP generation mainly due to diffusion in the turbulent flow regime of the spark chamberdue to the high electric and magnetic fields present in the plasma of the spark which affects the charged particles.
-Additionally, due to the high electric and magnetic fields present in the plasma of the spark results in charging of larger particles and thus electrostatic losses.
+The majority of the losses can be attributed to losses immediately after NP generation mainly due to diffusion in the turbulent flow regime of the spark chamber.
+Additionally, the high electric and magnetic fields present in the plasma of the spark result in charging of larger particles and thus electrostatic losses.
 (Meuller et al., 2012; Schmidt-Ott, 2019; Tabrizi et al., 2009) Furthermore, collection efficiencies on the filters are close to 100% (Hinds, 1999) and increase slightly as the loading on the filter increases.
 This leads to a slight underestimation of the particle mass.

 The total amount of ablated material strongly depends, among other factors described further below, on the thermal properties of the metals.
 Lower thermal conductivities lead to a less effective cooling of the electrode material and hence more evaporation.
 (Tabrizi et al., 2009; Tritt, 2005) Furthermore, lower boiling points also lead to more evaporation.
 Hence, the highest ablated electrode mass of Ni could be explained by the low thermal conductivity combined with a low boiling point.
 This large ablated mass of Ni explains the large number of agglomerates >20 nm seen in Fig. 2.
 In contrast, the lowest ablated electrode mass is found for Cu, which has the highest thermal conductivity (Table 2).
+Au and Pt mass loss is similar because Au has a lower boiling point but a higher thermal conductivity than Pt.
+Cu has a similarly low boiling point as Au but exhibits significantly less mass loss.
+This highlights again the strong influence of the thermal conductivity (which is almost 30% higher for Cu compared to Au) on the mass production as is also shown in (Loizidis et al., 2024).